-The required textbook is Algorithms (Dasgupta, Papadimitriou, and Vazirani) as our textbook.
+The required textbook is Algorithms (Dasgupta, Papadimitriou, and Vazirani).
 All chapter numbers and exercise numbers in this course refer to the official paper textbook, not the online version.

 Attendance at discussion sections is expected, and sections may cover important material not covered in lecture.
 You may attend any discussion section, regardless of your registration.
 Outside of your discussion section, you should feel free to attend any of the staff office hours (not just your section TA's office hours) and ask any of us for help.

 Regrading of homeworks or exams will only be undertaken in cases where you believe there has been a genuine error or misunderstanding.
-Any requests for grade changes or re-grading must be made within one week of when the work was returned.
-Submit re-grade requests via Gradescope.
-Bear in mind that our primary aim in grading is consistency, so that all students are treated the same; for this reason, we will not adjust the score of one student on an issue of partial credit unless the score allocated clearly deviates from the grading policy we adopted for that problem.
+Any requests for grade changes or re-grading must be made by the deadline.
+Submit regrade requests via Gradescope.

 Extra credit opportunities:

 The instructor reserves the right to offer optional activities that provide a small number of extra credit, for those eager for a tougher challenge.
 We recommend you do them only if you enjoy these problems, as spending effort on them is likely not the most efficient way to maximize your final course grade.

 The following tips are offered based on our experience with CS 170: